-When it comes to preventing diabetes, you likely know by now that sugar is the biggest thing to avoid.
-Consuming high doses of sugar – or processed foods – on a regular basis is the fastest way to land yourself on a one-way-path to diabetes.
+When preventing diabetes, you likely know by now that sugar is the biggest thing to avoid.
+Consuming high doses of sugar – or processed foods – regularly is the fastest way to land yourself on a one-way path to diabetes.

-As such, many people are doing a great job at eliminating sugar from their menu.
-They’re cutting out candy bars, soda, cake, cookies, and pastries and instead, feasting on whole grains, healthy fats, fruits and vegetables, along with lean sources of protein.
+As such, many people are doing a great job eliminating sugar from their menus.
+They’re cutting out candy bars, soda, cake, cookies, and pastries and feasting on whole grains, healthy fats, fruits, vegetables, and lean protein sources.